AI CODE REVIEW

 • Consistency: Steady contributors vs. burst contributors.
 Spot reliable, week-to-week throughput and coach away from crunch-driven spikes.
 Use this to balance review load and protect teams doing cross-repo work.

 When leaders open Organization view, they get a single place to understand where effort is concentrated, how fairly work is distributed, and whether delivery is healthy at scale.
-This view rolls up developer-level signals into patterns the org can act on, so you can rebalance reviews, protect teams doing cross-cutting fixes, and attach real numbers to roadmap and headcount decisions.

 Developer Comparison & Contribution Share